syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Server Dependencies

-Export Helper functions are available in the Assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
-Full list of assemblies needed for grid Export as follows
+The export helper functions are available in the Assembly `Syncfusion.EJ.Export`, which is available in the Essential Studio builds.
+Full list of assemblies needed for grid Export is as follows.

     1. Syncfusion.EJ
     2. Syncfusion.EJ.Export